akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_IMAGE.md

 ### Step 3: Save Images in Obscure Locations
 Save images not directly in the webroot, but in a location outside of it that isn't directly accessible.
 Direct references to files should not be predictable or enumerable.

-### Step 4: Regularly Update Security Patches
-Ensure to regularly update your server and software to the latest versions, this includes security patches that might be critical to preventing data breaches.

-Please note, that all these steps are generally necessary but they may not all be applicable in your situation.
-Tailor the solution to suit your specific requirements and context.